sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

  - Overview of PCI(e) Subsystem: https://www.youtube.com/watch?v=3ic61kJNEQ0
  - PCI Endpoint Drivers in Linux Kernel and How to Write One: https://www.youtube.com/watch?v=L0HktbuTX5o

+## Overview

-There are 3 main components buses (`bus_type`), device_drives (`device_drive`), and devices (`device`).
+There are 3 main components buses (`struct bus_type`), device_drives (`struct device_drive`), and devices (`struct device`).
- - `bus_type`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device/bus.h#L84 - The bus type structure contains a list of all devices that are on that bus type in the system.
+ - `struct bus_type`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device/bus.h#L84 - The bus type structure contains a list of all devices that are on that bus type in the system.
 When device_register is called for a device, it is inserted into the end of this list.
 The bus object also contains a list of all drivers of that bus type.
 When driver_register is called for a driver, it is inserted at the end of this list.
 These are the two events which trigger driver binding.
- - `device_driver`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device/driver.h#L51 -  the software that can be associated with a device and performs operations with it
+ - `struct device_driver`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device/driver.h#L51 -  the software that can be associated with a device and performs operations with it
- - `device`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device.h#L458 - a physical device that is attached to a bus, and is handled by the device_driver.
+ - `struct device`: https://elixir.bootlin.com/linux/v6.0/source/include/linux/device.h#L458 - a physical device that is attached to a bus, and is handled by the device_driver.

 Those components can be reached in `/sys`:

 ![sys_bus_device_and_drivers](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_Linux/images/sys_bus_device_drivers.png)

-In /sys, we can find:
+In `/sys`, we can find:
  - bus: types of bus to which physical devices are connected (pci, ide, usb ...)
  - class: drivers classes that are available in the system (net, sound, usb ...)
  - devices: the hierarchical structure of devices connected to the system

 Relevant structs:
- - `device`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device.h#L619 - belongs to a bus or a 'class'. - normally the `struct device` is embedded in a specialized device.
+ - `struct device`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device.h#L619 - belongs to a bus or a 'class'. - normally the `struct device` is embedded in a specialized device.
 To create a device:
    - set the bus type
    - set parent pointer
    - set attribute groups